jasper-oh/Journey-To-Disney/README.md

 - Experience working in an Animation production environment.
 - Expertise in performance tuning and writing/debugging of parallel and vectorized code.
-- Other expertise: Maya, Houdini, USD, OpenGL, QT, Python
+- Other expertise: Maya, Houdini, USD, OpenGL, QT, Python.

 So, Organizing the priority task will be ...